 Interest rate risk.
 The market value of debt securities generally varies in response to changes in prevailing interest rates.
 Interest rate changes can be sudden and unpredictable.
 In addition, short-term and long-term rates are not necessarily correlated to each other as short-term rates tend to be influenced by government monetary policy while long-term rates are market driven and may be influenced by macroeconomic events (such as economic expansion or contraction), inflation expectations, as well as supply and demand.
 During periods of declining interest rates, the market value of debt securities generally increases.
-Conversely, during periods of rising interest rates, the market value of debt securities generally increases.
-Conversely, during periods of rising interest rates, the market value of debt securities generally increases.
-Conversely, during periods of rising interest rates, the market value of debt securities generally increases.
-Conversely, during periods of rising interest rates, the market value of debt securities generally increases.
-Conversely, during periods of rising interest rates, the market value of debt securities generally increases.
 Conversely, during periods of rising interest rates, the market value of debt securities generally declines.
 This occurs because new debt securities are likely to be issued with higher interest rates as interest rates increase, making the old or outstanding debt securities less attractive.
-In general, the market prices of long-term debt securities that make little (or no) interest payments are more sensitive to interest rate fluctuations than shorter-term debt securities.
+In general, the market prices of long-term debt securities or securities that make little (or no) interest payments are more sensitive to interest rate fluctuations than shorter-term debt securities.
 The longer a Fund's average weighted portfolio duration, the greater the potential impact a change in interest rates will have on its share price.
 Also, certain segments of the fixed income markets, such as high-quality bonds, tend to be more sensitive to interest rate changes than other segments, such as lower-quality bonds.

 Prepayment risk.
 Debt securities, especially bonds that are subject to "calls," such as asset-backed or mortgage-backed securities, are subject to prepayment risk if their terms allow the payment of principal and other amounts due before their stated maturity.
 Amounts invested in a debt security that has been "called" or "prepaid" will be returned to an investor holding that security before expected by the investor.
 In such circumstances, the investor may be required to re-invest the proceeds it receives from the called or prepaid security in a new security which, in periods of declining interest rates, will typically have a lower interest rate.
 Prepayment risk is especially prevalent in periods of declining interest rates and will result for other reasons, including unexpected developments in the markets for the underlying assets or mortgages.
-For example, a decline in mortgage interest rates typically initiates a period of mortgage expected, and must reinvest at lower, prevailing rates.
+For example, a decline in mortgage interest rates typically initiates a period of mortgage refinancings.
+When homeowners refinance their mortgages, the investor in the underlying pool of mortgage-backed securities (such as a fund) receives its principal back sooner than expected, and must reinvest at lower, prevailing rates.

-Securities subject to prepayment risk are often called during a declining interest rate environment and generally offer less potential for gains and greater price volatility than other incomebearing securities of comparable maturity.
+Securities subject to prepayment risk are often called during a declining interest rate environment and generally offer less potential for gains and greater price volatility than other income-bearing securities of comparable maturity.